kosho-org/hls-46-plugin/README.md

 ## Speed calculation

 This plugin only supports sequential play.
-Any trick play (fast forward, rewinding) would be problme.
+Any trick play (fast forward, rewinding) would be problem.

 ## Better protocol selection (mode 3, continous check)

-This plugin use average speed of lastest the 4 chunks of each protocols to choose the better protocol and keep use slower protocol by 1:4 ratio.However, this algorithm is tentative.
+This plugin use average speed of latest the 4 chunks of each protocols to choose the better protocol and keep use slower protocol by 1:4 ratio.However, this algorithm is tentative.
 We should find better way to choose.